The 1945 Case Model SC Tractor in Nicollet County, Minnesota

 This article remains under construction.
 Periodically, new blocks of text will appear in the article and/or current blocks of text will be corrected.

-The real improvement offered by the new Model CC was that its tricycle-styling allowed farm gasoline-powered tractor could perform the cultivation of row-crops.
-Thus, the Model CC could be used to provide all the power on the farm to perform all the field work over the whole growing season.
-Therefore, a farmer could get rid of all his horses and convert totally to mechanical power on the farm.
-The most unique feature about all Case row-crop tractors was the steering rod than located outside the hood of the tractor and extending along the entire length of the front end of the tractor.
+The most unique feature about all the Case Model CC was the steering rod than located outside the hood of the tractor on the left side of the tractor.
+This rod extended along the left side of the tractor to the front wheels the tractor.
 Because this looked like a convenient place for the chickens, on the farm, to roost during the night, this rod became popularly known as “chicken’s roost.”
 Over the entire production from 1929 until 1939, 29,824 Model CC tractors were made.

 This hobby farm had originally been a working farm but in the 1960s the arable land of the farm was surveyed and separated from the building site of the farm.
 The arable land was then sold to a neighboring farmer and the building site was sold to man who worked as a financial services manager named Ken Wielage (Tel: 625-4810), who also had a hobby of collecting and restoring old farm tractors.
 At this stage, No. 4911952 went through its first repainting and restoration.
 Once the restoration was complete, the tractor was driven by Ken Weilage in a number of parades.
 In about 1990 the tractor was sold to group of about ten (10) neighbors, who all lived along Washington Boulevard on the shore of Lake Washington, near the village of Madison Lake, Minnesota.
 This group of neighbors included John Pfau, the owner of a number of Taco John restaurant franchised in Mankato, St. Peter and New Ulm and was the person who actually found the tractor was for sale by Ken Wielage, the late Ernie Weber, Gordon Strusz (at 4524 Washington Blvd.
 Madison Lake, Minnesota and Tel.
 243-3380); Ray Dumbrowski; and John D. Jacoby who became the person who was most involved with the operation storage and repair of the tractor for the last 20 years.
 At first, Washington Boulevard was a gravel rode.
 The neighbors used No. 4911952 to pull an old steel-wheeled grader up and down Washington Boulevard to grade and maintain the road and the tractor was used twice a year to put the neighbors docks in Lake Washington in the spring and pulling the docks out of the waster in the autumn.